 Comparisons of regimens

-Monotherapy — Monotherapy with a beta-lactam agent with activity against Pseudomonas aeruginosa (eg, cefepime, meropenem, imipenem-cilastatin, piperacillin-tazobactam, or ceftazidime) is frequently employed; clinical trials with ceftazidime, imipenem-cilastatin, or meropenem have demonstrated equivalent outcomes compared to two-drug regimens [21-23].
+Monotherapy — Monotherapy with a beta-lactam agent with activity against Pseudomonas aeruginosa (eg, cefepime, meropenem, imipenem-cilastatin, piperacillin-tazobactam, or ceftazidime) is frequently employed; clinical trials with ceftazidime, imipenem-cilastatin, or meropenem have demonstrated equivalent outcomes compared with two-drug regimens [22-24].
 In addition, fewer adverse events have generally been seen with monotherapy regimens compared with combination regimens .
 The majority of the regimens evaluated provided coverage targeted at gram-negative bacilli, especially P. aeruginosa.

 Single drugs have also been compared with each other in various clinical trials of empiric therapy for patients with neutropenic fever, as illustrated below: